hboetes/sports/README.md

-# Cruxports for Linux
+# sports, simple ports

-My shell version of cruxports has some nifty additions, like support for git repositories.
+My shell version of this ports system has some nifty features, like support for git repositories.
 There's tons of software you have to compile yourself from git.
-This c4L manages those programs, the compilation, installation and deinstallation.
+This manages those programs, the compilation, installation and deinstallation.

-# How to install cruxports:
+# How to install sports:
 ```
-sudo install -o $USER -d /usr/cruxports
+sudo install -o $USER -d /usr/sports
-git clone --recurse-submodules https://github.com/hboetes/cruxports_linux.git /usr/cruxports
+git clone https://github.com/hboetes/sports.git /usr/sports
-cd /usr/cruxports/core/pkgutils/
+cd /usr/sports/core/pkgutils/
 ./bootstrap
 ```
 # How to use them.

 ```
-cd /usr/cruxport/opt/emacs
+cd /usr/sports/opt/emacs
 pkgmk -i
 ```